Nepal: Prehistory

+Ancient

 In the premises of the Changu Narayan Temple is a stone inscription dated 464 AD, the first in Nepal since the Ashoka inscription of Lumbini (c.
 250 BC).

-By the late Vedic period, Nepal was being mentioned in various Hindu texts, such as the late Vedic Atharvaveda Pariśiṣṭa and in the post-Vedic Atharvashirsha Upanishad.
-The Gopal Bansa was the oldest dynasty to be mentioned in various texts as the earliest rulers of the central Himalayan kingdom known by the name 'Nepal'.
-The Gopalas were followed by Kiratas who ruled for over 16 centuries by some accounts.
-According to the Mahabharata, the then Kirata king went to take part in the Battle of Kurukshetra.

-Around 600 BC, small kingdoms and confederations of clans arose in the southern regions of Nepal.
-From one of these, the Shakya polity, arose a prince who later renounced his status to lead an ascetic life, founded Buddhism, and came to be known as Gautama Buddha (traditionally dated 563–483 BC).
+Around 600 BC, small kingdoms and confederations of clans arose in the southern regions of Nepal and northern India.
+From one of these, the Shakya polity, arose a prince who later renounced his status to lead an ascetic life, and came to be known as Gautama Buddha (traditionally dated 563–483 BC).
 Nepal came to be established as a land of spirituality and refuge in the intervening centuries, played an important role in transmitting Buddhism to East Asia via Tibet, and helped preserve Hindu and Buddhist manuscripts.

 By 250 BC, the southern regions had come under the influence of the Maurya Empire.
-Emperor Ashoka made a pilgrimage to Lumbini and erected a pillar at Buddha's birthplace, the inscriptions on which mark the starting point for properly recorded history of Nepal.
+Mauryan emperor Ashoka made a pilgrimage to Lumbini, the Buddha's birthplace according to Buddhist traditions, and erected a pillar, the inscriptions on which mark the starting point for properly recorded history of Nepal.
 Ashoka also visited the Kathmandu valley and built monuments commemorating Gautama Buddha's visit there.
 By the 4th century AD, much of Nepal was under the influence of the Gupta Empire.
 (Note: On Samudragupta's Allahabad Pillar, Nepal is mentioned as a border country.)

 In the Kathmandu valley, the Kiratas were pushed eastward by the Licchavis, and the Licchavi dynasty came into power c.
 400 AD.
 The Lichchhavis built monuments and left a series of inscriptions; Nepal's history of the period is pieced together almost entirely from them.
 In 641, Songtsen Gampo of the Tibetan Empire sends Narendradeva back to Licchavi with an army and subjugates Nepal.
 Parts of Nepal and Licchavi was later under the direct influences of the Tibetan empire.
-The Licchavi dynasty went into decline in the late 8th century and was followed by a Thakuri rule.
+The Licchavi dynasty went into decline in the late 8th century and was followed by Thakuri rule.
 Thakuri kings ruled over the country up to the middle of the 11th century AD; not much is known of this period that is often called the dark period.